 Please provide copies of the minutes for any Commission/Board meetings the agency has had since July 1, 2011 in electronic format (Only in PDF format) Is there an attendance policy for board members/commissioners?
 If so, is it being followed?
-Below are links to minutes for the Council meetings, including Special Council meetings and Advisory Council meetings.
+Minutes for the Council meetings, including Special Council meetings and Advisory Council meetings are located in the "Open Meetings" section of CLEET's website (www.ok.gov/cleet).
 Minutes for the Curriculum Review Board, Private Security Advisory Committee, Drug Dog Advisory Council, Bomb Dog Advisory Council and the Polygraph Board are not included here.
 The minutes for these advisory councils are available on request.